bdanubius/ComparativeConnectomics/Readme.md

 2. Synapse Processing – Matches each synapse point to the nearest position in the corresponding skeleton.

-3. Geometry Processing – Computes geometric properties (length, curvature, torsion) from processed .swc data and saves aggregated data in .mat format.
+3. Geometry Processing – Computes length and geometric properties from processed .swc data and saves aggregated data in .mat format.

 4. Degree Processing – Uses synapse data to count the degree and total synapses for each neuron.